rhdeck/deti-presentation/README.md

 ## Thank you

 We are grateful to the DFINITY foundation, the SUPERNOVA hackathon, helpful people on the DFINITY dev discord, and especially to Jordan Last for getting us through some of the tough parts of making our project work on IC and on Azle.
-We hope this template makes that journey easier for you too!

 Happy building!